March 8, 2012

 Automated External Defibrillator Programs

-To see more information about how to assess your risk, contact us at 888-473-1777 or info@think-safe.com.
+For more information about how to assess your risk, contact us at 888-473-1777 or complete the form below.
 We can provide you a complimentary (NO CHARGE) AED site risk assessment survey.
 If you would like, we can send a local rep to your facility for a NO CHARGE placement assessment as well.

 Leave a Comment » |